If you are looking for some healthy and delightful chocolate brownies, these Vegan Black Bean Brownies are just for you!

 You really can’t!
 I mean, maybe a tiny bit, but it is not like eating beans.
 It doesn’t taste like beans at all.
 If anything, it is more like a familiar taste but you can’t tell it is black beans.

-The flavors that really come through are the chocolate, banana and vanilla.
+The flavors that really come through are chocolate, banana, and vanilla.
 A hint of maple even.

 How to Store Vegan Black Bean Brownies